Why Sell Your House at Auction?

 Online Sales Fees (0%)

-Online sales occur on digital platforms whereby buyers bid on properties in an ‘eBay’ style process.
+Online sales occur on digital platforms whereby buyers bid on properties in an ‘eBay’ style selling process.
 This auction process can run for days to ensure maximum exposure.

 Note that it’s rare for an auction house to run an online and offline auction simultaneously.
 Many are, however, offering ‘hybrid’ options (when the auctioneer invites bids on lots live on camera).